-After their discussion, ask them questions such as “what was the biggest problem you experienced?”, “how did you resolve this?”, “if you could have listen differently, would you have done?”.
+After their discussion, ask them questions such as “what was the biggest problem you experienced?”, “how did you resolve this?”, “if you could have listened differently, would you have done?”.
 Ask them to list three things they would’ve done differently to complete the task.

 4. Worst Job Ever

-A funny one to ask your team to do, is to go round and ask them to tell everyone their worst ever job, whether it was because of the role they were in, or because of their boss.
+A funny one to ask your team to do is to go round and ask them to tell everyone their worst ever job, whether it was because of the role they were in, or because of their boss.

-This can introduce some humour, make people realise that their previous jobs weren’t so bad and allow for people to know whether others have worked.
+This can introduce some humour, make people realise that their previous jobs weren’t so bad and allow people to know whether others have worked.

 5. The Birth Map